Wire-Network/wire-docs/docs/api-reference/tooling/clio/command-reference/convert/pack-transaction.md

 id: pack-transaction
 ---

+# pack-transaction

 ## Description

-From plain signed json to packed form
+This command is used to convert transaction from a plain signed JSON to it binary(packed) representation.

 ## Positional arguments